 Humana enforces the HIPAA requirement to use an NPI on standard electronic transactions.
 Claims (HIPAA 837 I, P and D) must contain an NPI, or they will be rejected by the clearinghouses with which Humana has contracted.

-For full NPI compliance, remember that legacy identifiers, UPINs, state license IDs, rendering provider Tax IDs, etc., are no longer allowed on claim submissions.
-Including identifiers can cause your claims to delay or even reject.
-Please check with your vendors to ensure these are not being submitted on our electronic claims.
+Legacy identifiers such as UPINs, state license IDs, etc., are no longer allowed on claim submissions.
+Including these identifiers may cause your claims to be rejected.
+Please check with your vendors to ensure these are not being submitted on your electronic claims.

 For health care providers receiving electronic remittance advice (HIPAA 835 ERA), Humana includes the submitted NPI with the ERA data after the claim has been adjudicated.

 In the spirit of administrative simplification and in conjunction with Centers for Medicare & Medicaid Services (CMS) recommendations, health care providers submitting paper claims are strongly encouraged to use their NPI.
 Submitting paper claims without the NPI may cause a delay in claims processing.